On the last morning of term, 43 third to fifth year pupils departed on the History department’s latest tour to Germany.

 Munich was first on the itinerary and a weary group arrived in time for a welcome breakfast.
 What followed were a superb couple of days, blessed with fantastic weather.

-After a teacher-led trip to central Munich, the group was split into 2 and engaged on a tour of the city, bringing in sights such as the rooms where Adolf Hitler joined the Nazi party, the sites of the Munich Putsch of 1923, the university, where youth opposition to the Nazis was conducted by the White Rose group, and the Nazi-built art gallery to name a few.
+After a teacher-led trip to central Munich, the group was split into two and engaged on a tour of the city, bringing in sights such as the rooms where Adolf Hitler joined the Nazi party, the sites of the Munich Putsch of 1923, the university, where youth opposition to the Nazis was conducted by the White Rose group, and the Nazi-built art gallery to name a few.

 We enjoyed dinner at the famous Munich Hofbräuhaus and returned exhausted to our great hotel on the outskirts of the city.